Gluten Free Xanthan Gum Substitutes

 In years past, you’d mainly find xanthan gum and guar gum on most gluten free product labels.
 Nowadays you’ll find newer ingredients such as arabic gum, formally known as gum arabic.
 Arabic gum is a natural gum made from the hardened sap of acacia trees found in Africa and Australia; Acacia senegal trees, found in Africa, Pakistan and India; and Acacia seyal trees, where the gum is used to treat or prevent several ailments, including digestive issues and high cholesterol.
 Gum arabic is a soluble dietary fiber with unique properties, and is derived of 80% fiber.

-Gum arabic is used in the confectionery industry to prevent sugar from crystallizing, as a stabilizer (flavor enhancer or preservative), thickener, and emulsifier (binder; holds ingredients together).
+Gum arabic is used in the confectionery industry to prevent sugar from crystallizing, as a stabilizer (makes dough and batters stiffer – I didn’t have any success with it), thickener, and emulsifier (binder; mixes oils and liquid).

 I’ve heard from some of you regarding not being able to tolerate xanthan gum or guar gum, and needing a substitute for these gums.
 So, I had to share this new information with you.
 Because most xanthan gum is derived from corn, and many of you cannot tolerate corn, arabic gum is an excellent, natural choice.